-Let’s understand some important delivery KPIs, that if rightly tracked, can transform your delivery experience and impact:
+Let’s understand some critical delivery KPI metrics that can transform your delivery experience if rightly tracked.

 1) Customer satisfaction metrics

-Many factors may impact your customer response, and 3PL players usually fail to provide you the customer side story.
-Companies need to collect data about customers to see what is doing well and what needs to change in delivery fulfillment.
-May be a certain delivery partner is not able to maintain his ETA or is not communicating with the customer when required.
-Maybe the customer is thinking poorly about your delivery fulfillment, and without this data you as a company can never know what and how to improve your delivery management.
+Several factors can impact your customer response, and third-party logistics providers (3PL) usually fail to provide the customer side story.
+Companies need to collect customer data to see what is doing well and make some changes to improve delivery fulfillment.
+There can be instances where a delivery partner is unable to maintain the ETA or fails to communicate the same with the customer.
+A customer may not have the best opinion about your delivery fulfillment, and if you are unaware of this, it will be challenging to improve your delivery management.

-Hence, properly collecting and aggregating customer data is vital for any delivery business to ensure your delivery system performs well, and your final customer is happy.
+Therefore, collecting and aggregating customer data is vital for a delivery business to ensure your delivery system performs well and your customer is happy.

 2) Tracking driver performance

-Drivers/Riders are the main resources who actually facilitate the entire delivery process and, in fact, impact the success of your delivery management system.
 A lot of your delivery efficiency depends on how your drivers and riders perform on the field.
 This requires deeper insight than just basic location tracking in the form of deviation reports.
-How and where are your drivers spending their time at every delivery level?
-This is a critical metric.
-With route optimization tools, a lot of time can be saved to ensure timely deliveries.
-Delays due to traffic are beyond control, but live driver tracking helps you find out how much time is the driver spending on things like loading, on-site, on break, in the warehouse, etc.
+A vital delivery metric is knowing where your drivers are spending their time at every delivery level.
+You can ensure timely deliveries by leveraging route optimization tools.
+Delays due to traffic are beyond control, but live driver tracking helps you determine how much time the driver is spending on things like loading, on-site, on break, in the warehouse, etc.

 KPIs related to driver data can help teams provide more accurate delivery windows and ensure that more deliveries occur on time.
 This has a direct impact on your customer happiness index.
-If drivers arrive on time to deliver without getting late, the customer is also happy, resulting in repeat business.
+If drivers deliver items on time, you have a happy customer, resulting in repeat business.

 3) Monitoring fleet data

-The fleet mix a company uses for its delivery management also has a bearing on the cost.
+The fleet mix a company uses for its delivery management also affects the cost.
 Especially when it comes to 3PL players, their value creation differs in different areas.
-The same 3PL fleet provider may provide exceptional delivery in one area and a poor experience in another region.
-A company needs to monitor this deviation to leverage the best fleet mix beneficial to its delivery experience.
+The same 3PL fleet provider may provide exceptional delivery in one area and a poor experience in another.
+A company should monitor this deviation to leverage the best fleet mix that is beneficial to its delivery experience.

-Some of the important KPIs that should be used to compare fleets include driver time, time on site, average delivery time (considering average delivery distance), operational costs, and most importantly, customer satisfaction rating.
+Delivery managers need to measure critical KPIs like driver time, time on site, average delivery time (considering average delivery distance), operational costs, and most importantly, customer satisfaction rating to compare fleet performance.

 4) Revenue metrics across the board

 Another critical metric to evaluate is how your delivery performance affects revenue.
-Creating a visual dashboard that highlights revenue with delivery times per region and customer satisfaction will provide an interesting insight to executives.
+Creating a visual dashboard highlighting revenue with delivery times per region and customer satisfaction will provide executives with detailed insight.
 The drill-down approach enables executives to discover how a specific store or a particular type of fleet performs and its impact on business revenue.

-Every component of your delivery management impacts your revenues – be it store, fleet, the rider.
-Comparing revenue metrics across the board helps to gauge what must be improved to make revenue stable and what needs to be tweaked or weeded out.
+Every component of your delivery management impacts your revenues – be it store, fleet, or rider.
+Comparing revenue metrics across the board helps gauge what needs to be improved to make income stable and what needs to be tweaked or weeded out.
 This also helps to understand the difference in revenue attribution from in-store purchases versus online deliveries.
-Without tracking delivery KPIs, this important stock of data can be simply overlooked.

 5) Data on POC efficacy

 How does this POC data help?
-If the POC has low adoption rates, then you can find out what’s wrong with your implementation and fix it in time, before going for a full scale up.
+If the POC has low adoption rates, you can find out what’s wrong with your implementation and fix it in time before going for a full scale-up.